 Here are a few pockets that we really love.
 If you are planning a longer camping trip, try making up your own!
 If all else fails, cook a hotdog (just remember to put them in your cooler too!)

 5 Camping Recipes for Tin Foil Dinners

 - I don’t recommend turning wrapped foil packets because the butter melts in the packets and will drip our and cause a flare-up if turned.

 - These pockets also use a LOT of foil.
 Try consolidating meals into 1 pocket per person instead of 3.

-- When preparing pockets, place in Ziploc bags and label so there won’t be any guessing while camping!
+- When preparing pockets, place in plastic bags and label so there won’t be any guessing while camping!

 Recipes from Paula Deen’s “A weekend Campout” Cookbook, and slightly adjusted from my own experience.

 1 flour tortilla per person

 1 tblsp cooked, crumbled bulk sausage per person